tangentsoft/pidp8i/doc/uwfocal-manual.md

 the default value to 5, which is convenient on terminals which can print up to 132 characters per line.
 The total number of symbols possible depends upon the amount of memory available.
-In an 8K machine there will only be room for about 120 variables while in a 12K machine one can have approximately 675.
+In an 8K machine there will only be room for about 120 variables, while in a 12K machine one can have approximately 675.
 For internal reasons, a Symbol Table Dump always terminates execution of the command line it is on, hence commands following it on the same line will not be executed.